 The third choice underlines (with a hardly 1% difference from the previous one) a somewhat positive aspect: the interest for scientific and technological developments.
-The free discussion proved that even if initially the businessmen or the superior executives were referring to a very narrow frame of technological development (e.g. new machinery) they are open on other issues, too, such as new materials, waste exploitation, environment protection, hygiene and safety etc. New theories, techniques and policies often make no difference to businessmen of wood and furniture sector.
-Thus, concepts like kaizen, "production cell", lean production, good practices etc, that have been developed by similar companies in Europe and USA, are considered as complicated and incompatible with the Greek mentality.
+The free discussion proved that even if initially the businessmen or the superior executives were referring to a very narrow frame of technological development (e.g. new machinery) they are open on other issues, too, such as new materials, waste exploitation, environment protection, hygiene and safety etc. On the other hand, concepts like kaizen, "production cell", lean production etc, which have been developed by similar companies in Europe and USA, are considered by Greek businessmen of wood and furniture sector as complicated and incompatible with the Greek mentality due to the very small firm sizes.